Nitish-Kumarrr/Wellness-Retreats/README.md

    **?location=pune**- Filter all the retreats based on the provided location **?page=1&limit=5**- Filter all the retreats from page 1 to 5.

-5.Implemented **Pagination functionality** - Implemented functionality where we can **see only the Retreats per page**.
+5.Implemented **Pagination functionality** - Implemented functionality where we can **see only three Retreats per page**.
 Created button previous and next to move the previous and next pages respectively.
 Note-  **previous Button will not be visible on first Page and next will not be visible on last Page**

 6.Proper **State Management** has been done.